 Ashley Mann spent three years living full time in a 38-foot, 5th-wheel RV with her husband Josiah and their cat, Kitty.
 Her favorite thing about RV life is the challenge of finding the perfect way to organize a space, and she loves seeing all the creative and clever ways people come up with to customize their RVs.

-Are you looking to replace a worn out or uncomfortable sofa in your RV?
-Or maybe to remove the dining booth or jackknife sofa in order to reconfigure the space in your camper or motorhome to better suit your needs?
-Or would you like to simply give your RV furniture a makeover?
+Are you looking to replace a worn-out or uncomfortable sleeper sofa in your RV?
+Or maybe remove the dining booth or jackknife sofa in order to reconfigure the space in your camper or motorhome to better suit your needs?

 In this article, I’ll share some ideas for each of the following options:

 - Buying a sleeper sofa that’s designed for residential use